 Note: a food and drink premises can operate a take-away and a seated service at the same time.
-The obligations in Part 2 do not apply in relation to patrons that are purchasing take-away goods or delivery of pre-ordered goods but apply in relation to patrons who attend the premises for a seated service.
+The obligations in Part 2 do not apply in relation to patrons that are purchasing take-away goods or delivery of pre-ordered goods but does apply in relation to patrons who attend the premises for a seated service and to staff at the premises.

-(4) Patrons who attend a food and drink premises only to purchase or collect take-away or pre-ordered goods do not count for the purposes of the patron limits specified in Schedule 1, Schedule 3 or subclause (5).
+(6) Patrons who attend a food and drink premises only to purchase or collect take-away or pre-ordered goods do not count for the purposes of the patron limits specified in Schedule 1, Schedule 3 or subclause (7).

-- (5) The obligations in Part 2 do not apply in relation to a food or drink premises (other than a food court) in Regional Victoria, if the operator of the premises: - (a) does not permit the number of patrons in an outdoor space to exceed 30; - (b) does not permit the number of patrons in an indoor space to exceed 10; and - (c) does not permit the total number of patrons at the whole of the premises at any time to exceed the lesser of: - (i) the density quotient (4 sq metres); or - (ii) 40.
+- (7) The obligations in Part 2 do not apply in relation to a food or drink premises (other than a food court) in Regional Victoria, if the operator of the premises: - (a) does not permit the number of patrons in all outdoor spaces combined to exceed 30; - (b) does not permit the number of patrons in all indoor spaces combined to exceed 10; and - (c) does not permit the total number of patrons at the whole of the premises at any time to exceed the lesser of: - (i) the density quotient (4 sq metres); or - (ii) 40.